kalpthakkar/AutoType/README.md

 3. Get your **IPv4 Address**:
     - Open Command Prompt or Terminal on your system.
     - Run `ipconfig` (Windows) or `ifconfig` (Linux/macOS) and note down your **IPv4 Address**.
+    - Note this IP address for the Sender.

 4. Run the Receiver server:
     ```bash
     python receiver.py
     ```

-5. The server should now be running on `http://<receiver-ip>:8000`.
-Note this IP address for the Sender.
+5. The server should now be running on `http://localhost:8000`.

 ### Sender Setup